lutzhamel/fake-news/report.md

 ```
 The `None` in the *Output Shape* column simply denotes the *current batch size default*.
 That  means the pooling layer computes a feature vector of size 128 which is passed into dense layers of the feedforward network as we mentioned above.

 The overall structure of the DNN can be understood as a preprocessor defined in the first part that is being trained to map text sequences into feature vectors in such a way that the weights of the second part can be trained to obtain optimal classification results from the overall network.
-More details on the implementation and text preprocessing can be found in my GitHub repository for this [project](https://github.com/lutzhamel/kdnuggets-fake-news).

 ## Results